cessda/cessda.cdc.osmh-indexer.cmm/README.md

     java -jar -Dspring.profiles.active=uat target/pasc-oci*.jar
     java -jar -Dspring.profiles.active=prod target/pasc-oci*.jar

 Note if no profile flag is set the default profile will be used.
-Which is non.

-### Prerequisites

-The following is expected to be install before building running.
-To install see your preferred package manager like.
-On mac this can be done with `brew`

-* Java JDK 11
-* Maven

-`brew tap caskroom/versions`

-`brew cask install java11`

-`brew cask info java`  // To verify which version it will install.

-`brew install maven`

-`mvn -version` // To verify which version it will install.

-## Running the tests

-### How to run the automated tests and sonar report in CI

-`mvn clean install sonar:sonar -Dsonar.host.url=http://localhost:9000`
+This is configured to use a local Elasticsearch instance, as well as local OAI-PMH and NESSTAR repository handlers.

-## Further detailed notes
+## Notes

-### Break down into end to end tests

 * Makes use of TDD
 * For integrations test, loads up an embedded Elasticsearch server with tests against it